The Inspire Blog

 What’s included in the price?

 Will you need someone else to develop your website once you have the design or is it included in the pricing?
 Many designers partner with a developer (such as Carrie and me) so that the clients pay one price for both the design and development.
 Others may just simply provide mockups that need to be taken elsewhere to be implemented.
 While either approach is fine, you’ll need to be aware of the costs involved up front so you can budget accordingly.

 Will you need maintenance or upkeep for your finished site?
 Can you do it yourself or will you need to hire someone?
 A website is not a one time cost.
 Like everything business related, there are ongoing expenses.
 Your website needs to be kept up to date not only for functionality, especially if you’re using any third-party plugins or software.
 Your designer may offer a maintenance service or may even be able to refer you to someone who does.
 A designer or developer can also show you how to maintain your site yourself.

 Is the designer available if you need revisions or changes?
 When you hire a designer, you’re hiring them for a project as defined in your contract (if there isn’t a contract, run away).
 That doesn’t mean the designer is obligated to provide changes forever.
 Many designers will include a limited amount of revisions up to the final completion of the site.
 Find out ahead of time what costs you’ll incur if you need any revisions or changes down the road.
-Also, keep in mind that prices change over time; the price you’re quoted in 2016 will not be the same in a few months or even a few years.
+Also, keep in mind that prices change over time; the price you’re quoted now may not be the same in a few months or even a few years.

 Have questions?
 Need help from a WordPress expert?
 Comment below, or click on the chat bubble in the corner to chat with us now.
 We can’t wait to talk to you!

 Don’t forget to sign up below to get your freebie, The Best Free WordPress Plugins Cheat Sheet!